makrosloro/makrosloro/README.md

 ## <picture><img src = "https://github.com/makrosloro/makrosloro/raw/main/img/about_me.gif" width = 25px></picture> About me

+👋 Hi there!

+I'm a passionate Backend Developer specializing in PHP, with a focus on developing robust APIs and seamless third-party integrations.
+My expertise lies in implementing Hexagonal Architecture and Domain-Driven Design to create scalable and maintainable systems.

+I thrive on being involved in projects from the ground up, from selecting the right technologies to data modeling and persistence strategies.
+Let's build something amazing together!

 ## <picture><img src = "https://github.com/makrosloro/makrosloro/raw/main/img/skills.gif" width = 25px></picture> Skills
 ### Programming languages:
 &emsp;